Baguley 774

 Baguley 774 is one of the earliest surviving narrow-gauge internal combustion locomotives.
 It was built in 1919 for the Timber Supply Department of the Board of Trade.
 After a varied career, it was preserved at the Narrow Gauge Railway Museum in Tywyn.

 Industrial career

 In early 1919, Baguley Cars Ltd began work on a class of six petrol-mechanical locomotives.
 These were an enlarged version of the 10hp McEwan Pratt locomotives supplied for use in the First World War.
-The larger design had a 20hp engine and a larger frame and body.
+The larger design had a 20 hp engine and a larger frame and body.
 The first locomotive, works number 774, was completed in March 1919 and shipped to Machynlleth railway station.